+The decrease in net cash used in investing activities in 2024 compared to 2023 was primarily driven by the net cash receipts from the settlement of derivative instruments in 2024 compared to net cash payments in 2023 partially offset by acquisitions of businesses and intangible assets.
 The increase in net cash used in investing activities in 2023 compared to 2022 was primarily driven by net cash payments from the settlement of derivative instruments in 2023 compared to net cash receipts in 2022, as well as the absence of net proceeds from the sale of our business in Russia in 2022.
-The decrease in net cash used in investing activities in 2022 compared to 2021 was primarily driven by the net proceeds from the sale of our business in Russia in 2022.